 Get more information about Windows life cycle and Windows product availability policies.

-Q. Where does the system builder or end user get the Windows 7 Professional, Windows Vista Business, or Windows Vista Ultimate media disk to perform the downgrade?
+Q. Where does the system builder or end user get the Windows 7 Professional, Windows Vista Business, Windows Vista Ultimate, Windows XP Professional, Windows XP Tablet PC Edition or Windows XP x64 Edition media disk to perform the downgrade?

 Q. Do I need separate media for each downgrade?

-A. No. Media associated with one prior legally licensed version of Windows can be used for multiple installations.
+A. No. Media associated with one prior legally licensed version of Windows Vista Business, Windows Vista Ultimate or Windows XP Professional can be used for multiple installations.
 Multiple sets of media are not necessary for each PC being downgraded.
-As long as each PC acquired by the end user included a legitimate full Windows 8.1 Pro, Windows 7 Professional, or Windows 7 Ultimate license, this confers upon the user the right to downgrade to the versions specified in the license.
+Each PC acquired by the end user includes a legitimate full Windows Vista, Windows 7 or Windows 8 licence, which confers upon the user the right to downgrade.

 Q. Do I include the media in the box with the end user's system?

 A. No. While system builders may help end users facilitate their downgrade rights, they may not provide the downgraded media with the system, because it is not the product licensed with the system.
-They should, however, ensure that the PC includes the Windows 8.1 Pro, Windows 7 Professional, or Windows 7 Ultimate edge-to-edge recovery media, as appropriate.
-The end user will need this software to upgrade to Windows 8.1 Pro, Windows 7 Professional, or Windows 7 Ultimate when ready.
+They should, however, ensure that the PC includes the Windows 8 or Windows 7 edge-to-edge recovery media, as appropriate.
+The end user will need this software to upgrade to Windows 8 or Windows 7 when ready.

 Q. Will the downgraded software require product activation?
 If so, what product key should be used to activate the software?

-Once it is determined that the end user has a valid Windows 8.1 Pro, Windows 7 Professional, or Windows 7 Ultimate license, the customer service representative will provide a single-use activation code that can be used to activate the software.
+Once it is determined that the end user has a valid Windows 8 Pro, Windows 7 Professional or Windows 7 Ultimate licence, the customer service representative will provide a single-use activation code that can be used to activate the software.

 Q. Clarify again why product activation may fail?

 A. Product activation is an anti-piracy technology that associates the hardware configuration of the PC with the software.
-If the Windows product key used when downgrading has been activated in the past, it will be associated with a different hardware configuration and may register an activation failure when used on the new PC.
-If activation fails, call the local Activation Support center for help in activating.
+If the Windows product key used when downgrading has been activated in the past, it will be associated with a different hardware configuration and may register an activation failure when used on the new computer.
+If activation fails, call the local Activation Support centre for help in activating.

 Q. What are the end-user benefits of downgrade rights?

-A. With downgrade rights, end users are allowed to acquire Windows 8.1 Pro, Windows 7 Professional, or Windows 7 Ultimate, but continue to use an earlier version of Windows until they are ready to upgrade.
-When they are ready for Windows 8.1 Pro, Windows 7 Professional, or Windows 7 Ultimate, they already have the license.
+A. With downgrade rights, end users are allowed to acquire Windows 8 or Windows 7, but continue to use an earlier version of Windows until they are ready to upgrade.
+When they are ready for Windows 8 or Windows 7, they already have the licence.